This is the only lard pie crust recipe you’ll ever use again.

 Make sure you buy lard from a trusted source, preferably an organic, local, sustainable farm that raises meats without antibiotics or hormones and lets the animals graze on plenty of pasture.
 If you’re really ambitious you can try rendering your own lard from pork fat.
 It’s really not as hard as it seems.

-As more chefs and home cooks are learning about traditional foods we are reminded that these simple, old school recipes are to be treasured.
+As more chefs and home cooks learn about traditional foods we are reminded that these simple, old-school recipes are to be treasured.

-This recipe yields two pie crusts or a top and a bottom for a covered pie.
+This lard pie crust recipe yields two pie crusts, or a top and a bottom for a covered pie.